syl20bnr/spacemacs-elpa-mirror/stable-melpa/parsec-readme.txt

   at the docstrings of these functions and macros and try them to see the results!
 They are really easy to learn and use!

+  The *Usage* column for each function/combinator in the following tables is much simplified.
+Check the docstring of the function/combinator to see the full description.

 2.1 Basic Parsing Functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~